MetaGenAI/metagen.ai/datachallenge.md

 ## Future

-Hopefully this is just the first of many more fun activities at the intersection between AI and the metaverse!
+Hopefully this is just the first of many more fun activities and challenges at the intersection between AI and the metaverse!
 More rewards and things will come to participants:) I will also list anyone who has donated to the public dataset on the acknowledgments of a sientific publication which presents the dataset.

 [Join our discord server](http://discord.gg/HQ8Crcw) to keep track of updates or to ask questions